Introducing ProtoPie

 • Only groups containing at least one Pie can be selected/ deselected.

-ProtoPie Player is not only a free companion app to ProtoPie Studio, but to ProtoPie Connect as well.
-View, experience, and test any prototypes added to ProtoPie Connect on iOS, iPadOS, and Android devices.
+ProtoPie Player is a free companion app for ProtoPie Studio and ProtoPie Connect.
+You can view, experience, and test any prototypes added to ProtoPie Connect on iOS, iPadOS, and Android devices.

 There are three ways to connect ProtoPie Player to ProtoPie Connect: